turingschool/backend-curriculum-site/module4/projects/self_directed_fe/self_directed_fe_spec.md

 ## Learning Goals

-* Create an vanilla JS or jQuery front-end application that makes network requests to an API
+* Create a vanilla JS or jQuery front-end application that makes network requests to an API
 * Form opinions and make/defend decisions about how to organize the code in the front-end application

 ### Requirements Overview